Myth Busting: The Productivity–Pay Gap (2022)

 The feminist movement did result in a more progressive attitude toward female workers, proving women are perfectly capable of being developers, decision-makers, and also firefighters.
 However, inequality is lingering, in terms of position, as there are still many male-dominated occupations.

-To give you a few examples in terms of the lowest percentages of women in the US jobs, here's a list of those where female workers make up less than 10% of the workforce:
+To give you a few examples in terms of the lowest percentages of women in the US jobs, here’s a list of those where female workers make up a significantly lower percentage of the workforce:

 But what's even more important than the distribution of jobs between male and female workers within industries, there's a notable difference in terms of wages.